 Become well-versed in the role music plays in an individual’s physical, cognitive, and emotional health with an online Master of Music Therapy degree from Loyola University New Orleans.
 Now offered online, Loyola’s renowned music therapy program prepares students to excel in the field with advanced clinical, supervisory, and methodological knowledge.

-As one of the most respected music therapy programs in the country, Loyola’s music therapy campus program is endorsed by the American Music Therapy Association (the online program is pending AMTA approval), and both the online and campus programs are taught by faculty members who are leaders in the field of music therapy and engaged in clinical practice, research, writing, and advocacy.
+Loyola’s campus music therapy program is considered one of the most respected music therapy programs in the country, and the online music therapy program is endorsed by the American Music Therapy Association.
+Both the online and campus programs are taught by faculty members who are leaders in the field of music therapy and engaged in clinical practice, research, writing, and advocacy.
 The 36-credit master’s program is designed for Board-Certified music therapists who wish to develop advanced clinical skills research or business skills and earn a highly-respected graduate degree.
 For students who want to earn the master’s but do not have Board Certification, there is an equivalency program option in which students complete additional courses and fieldwork in preparation for Board Certification and master’s coursework.

 Loyola’s online music therapy master’s program consists of 36 credit hours, including: